'Sordid Chapter' Ends As Philippines Sends Back Canada's Trash

 Now, much of the trash that arrived in 2013 and 2014 is on its way back to Canada.
 The Canadian government says that 69 shipping containers of rubbish have left the Philippines and are expected to reach Canada by the end of June.

-The long-running saga highlights the frustrations of multiple Asian countries that have received unwelcome, non-recyclable trash.
+The long-running saga highlights the frustrations of multiple Asian countries that have received unwelcome, nonrecyclable trash.
 The Philippine government accused Canada of missing a deadline to take back its waste and even said it was recalling its ambassador and consuls from Canada over the dispute.

 "I cannot understand why they're making us a dump site," Duterte said at a news conference last month, in which he threatened to declare war against Canada if it didn't remove its waste.
 "I will not allow that kind of s***."